 Fresh Air Ventilation Systems

-The Fresh Air Ventilation (FAV) System is an intelligent, automatic, year-round ventilation system that integrates with an existing HVAC system and thermostat to meet ASHRAE 62.2 requirements for fresh air intake.
+Fresh Air Ventilation Systems (FAV) are an intelligent, automatic, year-round ventilation system that integrates with an existing HVAC system and thermostat to meet ASHRAE 62.2 requirements for fresh air intake.

 Our Fresh Air Ventilation System (FAV) features a Fresh Air Damper (FAD) that works automatically with the Fresh Air Ventilation Control (FAVC) to efficiently and effectively distribute air throughout the house.

 The FAVC utilizes the central fan to supply outdoor air from a known source through a controlled duct for fresh air intake, while the Fresh Air Damper prevents infiltration during off periods.
 When there is a call for fresh air intake, the control opens the damper allowing fresh air to enter the HVAC return.
 When the control is satisfied, the damper is closed.

 The damper uses a quiet, neoprene no-leak seal so unwanted air and humidity are controlled.
 The seal is tested 500,000+ cycles and meets flammability FMVSS-302 requirements.
 Power Open, Power Close The power open/power close damper means the motor uses very little power unlike competitive dampers that use a spring close/ power open motor which stay fully powered during the open cycle an waste energy.
 Most reliable damper on the market rated over 100,000 cycles.